jonas-vth/Room-Partitions/README.md

 Room Partitions
 ====

-We define a number of quads(tiles) which get arranged as an grid and parented to a chunk.
+We define a number of quads(tiles) which get arranged as a grid and parented to a chunk.
 Create random partitions inside the chunk until no more space is left.

 - Random colors for visibility